 - Choose a primary care provider (PCP) from Neighborhoods network of providers.
 Your PCP will coordinate all of your medical care.
 If you do not choose a PCP, Neighborhood will assign one to you.
-You may change your PCP at any time by calling Neighborhood Member Services 1-855-321-9244. - Have all of your medical care provided by or arranged by providers who participate in Neighborhood's network. - Carry your Neighborhood member ID card with you and show it whenever you seek medical care. - Pay network providers the deductible, co-insurance, co-payment, and the difference between the maximum benefit and our allowance (if any) that may apply to covered health care services. - Help your providers and other providers help you by giving them information, asking questions, and following through on your care. - Talk with your PCP about all specialty care.
+You may change your PCP at any time by calling Neighborhood Member Services 1-855-321-9244. - Have all of your medical care provided by or arranged by providers who participate in Neighborhood's network.
+This plan offers out of network services at a higher cost.
+Review Chapter 1 Section 3 and Chapter 4 Section 1 to see which out of network services are covered or require prior authorization - Carry your Neighborhood member ID card with you and show it whenever you seek medical care. - Pay providers the deductible, co-insurance, co-payment, and the difference between the maximum benefit and our allowance (if any) that may apply to covered health care services. - Help your providers and other providers help you by giving them information, asking questions, and following through on your care. - Talk with your PCP about all specialty care.
 If you need a specialist, your PCP will work with you to make sure you get quality care. - Call your PCP first for help if you have an urgent medical condition.
 If an emergency is life threatening, go immediately to the nearest Emergency Room or call 911.
 You (or a friend or relative) should contact your PCP the next day.
 Please see Chapter 3 for more details. - Let Neighborhood know about changes to your name, home address, telephone number, marital status, number of dependents or if you have other insurance coverage. - Pay your premiums. - Pay the cost of all excluded services and items.